meghanharrington/meghanharrington.github.io/index.md

   </p>

 As we can see, **actors** play a very important role, the politicians are quite far behind!
-One might find it surprising that **politicians represent 9.1%** while **actors represent 23.3%**.
-Politicians are the ones who can apply laws and create change, in both directions, depending on the opinion.
+One might find it surprising that **politicians represent 9.3%** while **actors represent 26.2%**.
+Politicians are the ones who can enact laws and create change, in both directions, depending on the opinion.
 But at the same time, actors have lots of **influence** because of their exposition and are often quoted in the media in case of a **coming out** or an opinion.
 Also, they often play the role of an LGBTQ+ person.

-Finally, when analyzing the coverage of a minority's rights, it is interesting to look at the **gender of the speakers** as in the U.S, **white males are often over-represented** and tend to have more space and time to express their opinions, whereas other minorities, including the concerned ones, are less heard.
-Let's see if it the case here:
+Finally, when analyzing the coverage of a minority's rights, it is interesting to look at the **gender of the speakers**, as in the U.S, **white males are often over-represented** and tend to have more space and time to express their opinions, whereas other minorities, including the concerned ones, are less heard.
+Let's see if it is the case here:

 <p align="center">
 <img src="genderbar.png"  />